 I especially loved how Hayse wove the question "what does it mean to be a hero" all through the book.
 Do brave deeds make you a hero?
 Are good intentions enough?
 What about self-sacrifice?
 Willingness to sacrifice?
 Reluctant sacrifice?
 Lots of interesting things to chew on and mull over here!

 Particularly Good Bits:

-This has been my 62nd and final book read off my TBR shelves for #TheUnreadShelfProject2021.
-Huzzah!
+This was my 46th book read off my TBR shelves for #TheUnreadShelfProject2021.